KECO's Pull-to-Paint Process is the best method for successful GPR and will help you maximize your dent repair tools.

-The glue pull repair process will significantly reduce the need for stud welding in your body shop.
-If you're a PDR tech, beginning your repairs with glue pull will significantly increase the speed at which you can turn jobs around and increase the quality of the end result.
-In either case, the efficiency gains and quality improvements made by implementing just a basic understanding of GPR techniques will undoubtedly put more money in your pocket.
+KECO's GPR process will significantly reduce the need for stud welding in your body shop.
+If you're a PDR tech, beginning your repairs with glue pull will significantly increase the speed at which you can turn jobs around and increase the quality and end result.
+In either case, the efficiency gains and quality improvements made by implementing just a basic understanding of GPR techniques will improve your shop's efficiency and increase your profitability.

 For a one-on-one call or to schedule training click below...